Dashron/Bifocals/README.md

 # Bifocals
 ==========

-A View library with support for asynchronous sub-views (aka partials), and interchangeable rendering systems.
+A node.js View library with support for asynchronous sub-views (aka partials) and interchangeable rendering systems.

 See http://bifocalsjs.com for more documentation.